 Noel W Anderson was in residence from May 20 to June 17, 2019 in partnership with the Jerome Foundation.

 Rethreading Black Masculinity

-Tapestry artist Noel W Anderson plans to conduct research at the Musee des Tapisseries in Aix-en- Provence.
-By cataloging, photographing, drawing and notetaking, Anderson will focus his time on documenting the materiality of the 17th and 18th French weavings found in the Museum collection.
-He intends on incorporating material choices, observed at the museum, in the weaving of his tapestries.
+Tapestry artist Noel W Anderson conducted research at the Musee des Tapisseries in Aix-en-Provence.
+By cataloging, photographing, drawing and notetaking, Anderson focused his time on documenting the materiality of the 17th and 18th French weavings found in the Museum collection.
+He intended on incorporating material choices, observed at the museum, in the weaving of his tapestries.